imakira/espoir/README.md

 ## Contribution

+If you encountered any issue, feel free to fire an issue at <https://github.com/imakira/espoir/issues>.

-If you find this little tool useful, I will really appreciate if you can give this project a star.
+If you find this little tool useful, I will really appreciate if you can give the project a star.

 If you want to experiment with the code, check the [develop.org](https://github.com/imakira/espoir/blob/main/develop.org)